ytka/ai-text-shaper/README.md

 ### Confirm Before Writing

-To confirm before writing to a file:
+To ask for confirmation before writing to the file:

 ```sh
 ai-text-shaper -c /path/to/inputfile.txt